-But there’s no denying that breaking an old habit is tough.
-That’s why you should take the time to find a hobby that you can fall in love with it.
-Ultimately if you love what you’re doing more than your old habits you will be able to learn a new hobby.
+But, there’s no denying that breaking an old habit is tough.
+That’s why you should take the time to find a hobby that you can fall in love with.
+Ultimately, if you love what you’re doing more than your old habits you will be able to learn a new hobby.

 Hobbies Relieve Stress

-One of the many benefits of finding a new hobby is less stress.
+One of the many benefits of finding a new hobby is less stress in your life.
 You’ll be surprised to know that finding a new hobby can help you prevent burn out.
-In other words, picking up a new hobby help you find a healthy escape from your day to day activities.
+In other words, picking up a new hobby can help you find a healthy escape from your day to day activities.
 As a result, this helps you get refocused and rejuvenated.
 Finding a new hobby can also help you use your energy and time in a positive way.